kxk302/non-B_gfa/repeats_README.txt

 2. There are 8 files for Bonobo, Gorilla, Bornean Orangutan, Sumataran Orangutan, Chimpanzee, Siamang, CHM13 and HG002.

-3. Run ./scripts/create_repeat_files.sh (Calls 'create_repeat_files.py' for each species) to create repeat files (for 61 repeat type listed in create_repeat_files.py), for chrX and chrY, for each species listed in step 2.
+3. Run ./scripts/create_repeat_files.sh (Calls 'create_repeat_files.py' for each species) to create repeat files (for 61 repeat type listed in create_repeat_files.py), for chr1 to chr24, chrX and chrY, for each species listed in step 2.
    We used CHM13 for Human.
-This scripts uses the RepeatMasker files as input, and generates repeat files in ./repeats/<species> folder.
+This scripts uses the RepeatMasker files as input, and generates repeat files in ./repeats/<species>
+   folder.
 For 5 "Satellite*" and "Unspecified" repeat types, the script creates a file for each sub-type.
 The list of sub-types for each 5 "Satellite*" and "Unspecified" repeat types can be found in REPEAT_SUBLABELS variable in ./scripts/create_repeat_files.py.
-There are a total of 27 sub-types for "Satellite*" and "Unspecified" repeat types, hence, 54 files for chromosomes X and Y are created.
-For the remaining 55 repeat types, 110 files are created for chromosomes X and Y
-   Hence, the number of files created for each species is  110 + 54 = 164.
+There are a total of 27 sub-types for "Satellite*" and "Unspecified" repeat types, hence, 27*26=702 files for chromosomes 1 to 24, and X and Y are created.
+For the remaining 55 repeat types, 55*26=1430 files are created for chromosomes 1 to 24 and X and Y. Hence, the number of files created for each species is  1430 + 702 = 2132.

 4. Run ./scripts/merge_repeat_files.sh (Calls 'bedtools merge' for each species' repeat files) to combine overlapping intervals, to avoid double counting them.
 The output file will have '_merged' added to their name, right before the